-I wrote this landing page to drive traffic to a 32-page ebook I wrote on debt elimination.
-Users access this page from a Facebook page after deciding to visit a website where they can learn more about the debt guide.
+I wrote this landing page to drive traffic to a 30-plus page ebook I wrote on strategies for eliminating debt.
+Users access this page from a Facebook ad after deciding to visit a website where they can learn more about the debt guide.

 This advertorial was part of a co-branded package in partnership with American Advisors Group.
 I was tasked with coming up with three different concepts for advertorials to present to AAG.
 This is the concept they liked most.

-This piece was an ask from our paid social team to inform readers about debt relief and sway them to sign up for a consultation.
+This advertorial for our paid social channels informs readers about debt relief and sways them to sign up for a consultation.
 Users access this content after clicking on a Facebook ad.

 HOLIDAY CARDS, POSTERS & OTHER MISC.
 THINGS